 Without a properly filed lawsuit, an insurance company has far less incentive to actually settle your claim.

-Reach out to a Washington Car Accident Attorney
+Reach out to a Washington Automobile Accident Attorney

-At Kapuza Lighty, our attorneys help people like you every day get the compensation they need to recover from a bad accident.
+Contact an experienced Washington automobile accident attorney today.
+At Kapuza Lighty, PLLC, our attorneys help people like you every day get the compensation they need to recover from a bad accident.
 We are a phone call away.
-If you reach out, you can schedule a case evaluation with one of our lawyers.
+Contact us today online or call (509) 866-4166 to schedule a case evaluation with one of our lawyers.